tkinneen/PoppinPixels/README.md

 A site that allows you to view graphical sprite assets from classic videogames, scaled for optimal viewing on modern displays.

-It also allows you to view the color distribution and color pixel counts of each sprite as a chart.js graph.
+It also allows you to view the color distribution and pixel color counts of each sprite in a chart.js graph that can be switched on the fly.

 ### Upcoming features:
 - Ability to upload and analize your own graphical sprite assets